In this topic:

 No matter how big your cooker, there are always times when you could use just a little bit more cooking space.
 This dilemma has motivated some creative folks to develop the ingenious methods for increasing WSM cooking capacity shown here.

 You will have to purchase additional cooking grates for most of these methods.
-The 17-1/2" top grate can be purchased at most home centers and barbecue stores—it will be labeled as a replacement grate for the Weber 18-1/2" charcoal grill.
+The 17-1/2" top grate can be purchased online or at most home centers and barbecue stores—it will be labeled as a replacement grate for the Weber 18-1/2" charcoal grill.
 The 17" lower grate must be ordered directly from Weber at 800-446-1071.

 Remember that when you increase the capacity of your Weber Bullet, you also change the performance characteristics of the cooker.
 It will take longer to come up to 225-250°F when you first add cold meat to the cooker.
 It will also take longer to cook the meat than you're used to, and your cooker will use more fuel and smoke wood.